Home » Funded projects »

 Scientists have been trying to find ways to give people with type 1 new beta cells, by making them in the lab from stem cells and transplanting them inside the body.
 Although lots of progress has been made in recent years, lab-made cells just aren’t as good at producing insulin or responding to changing blood sugar levels as real beta cells are.

 Lots of what we know about turning stem cells into beta cells is based on how beta cells develop in mice.
-But Professor Persaud and Dr King have been studying human pancreas development and want to harness this knowledge to make better performing beta cells that are well equipped to survive transplantation.
+But Professor Persaud and Professor King have been studying human pancreas development and want to harness this knowledge to make better performing beta cells that are well equipped to survive transplantation.

 They’ve discovered that cells that support nerve cells (called Schwann cells) may also help support beta cells.
 They will carry out tests to see if Schwann cells could improve the ability of stem cells to transform into functioning beta cells.